 This is a no-fee cashback credit card with a 19.99% purchase interest.
-It offers a competitive promotional cashback of 10% for your first four months of card holding.
-After that, you will earn 4% cash back on purchases with the card.
+It offers a competitive promotional of $150 for your first four months of card holding.
+It also offers 4% cash back on up to $5k purchases with the card.

 What I also like about this card is that it offers free ATM access, travel medical insurance, Purchase Security and Extended Protection.

 Learn more: Simplii Financial Cash Back Visa Card Review

 Best Prepaid Cards to Rebuild Your Credit in Canada